nsbelfast/rac-it-up/Slides.md

 # ReactiveCocoa

+^3.0 coming which will deprectate some of this

 - Functional reactive programming framework for ObjC
-- Currently 2.0 with 3.0 coming which will deprectate some of this
+- Currently 2.0
 - Inspired by Reactive Extensions
 - Alternative to traditional KVO paradigm

+***

+# ReactiveCocoa

-- Adds some handy macros for short-handing common patterns
+^Macros help with short-handing common patterns as we'll see

-- Adds categories on existing classes, including UIKit
+^Categories on existing classes, including UIKit

+^Signals conform to ARC etc

+- Handy macros
+- Handy categories
-- Safe and happy approach to mem management
+- Good memory management semantics
 - Tuples!

-- Good for:
+***

+# ReactiveCocoa is good for you :+1:

-	- Handling asynchronous or event-driven data sources
+- Handle asynchronous / event-driven data sources
-	- Chaining dependent operations
+- Chain dependent operations
-	- Parallelizing independent work
+- Parallelise independent work
-	- Simplifying collection transformations
+- Simplify collection transformations
-	- State management
+- Manage state

 ***